dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ## Settings for web apps

 Some host settings apply only to HTTP workloads.
-By default, environment variables used to configure these settings can have a `DOTNET_` or `ASPNETCORE_` prefix, which appear in the following configuration for the `{PREFIX_}` placeholder.
+By default, environment variables used to configure these settings can have a `DOTNET_` or `ASPNETCORE_` prefix, which appear in the following list of settings as the `{PREFIX_}` placeholder.

 Extension methods on `IWebHostBuilder` are available for these settings.
 Code samples that show how to call the extension methods assume `webBuilder` is an instance of `IWebHostBuilder`, as in the following example: